-- Your name and Medicaid ID number.

-- The date the card was sent to you.

-- The name of the Medicaid program you're in if you get:

-- Medicare (QMB, MQMB)

-- Texas Women's health Program (TWHP)

-- Hospice

-- STAR Health

-- Emergency Medicaid, or

-- Presumptive Eligibility for Pregnant Women (PE).

-- Facts your drug store will need to bill Medicaid.

-- The name of your doctor and drug store if you're in the Medicaid Lock-in program.
+- Your name and Medicaid ID number. - The name of the Medicaid program you're in if you get your Medicaid services through a health plan.
+This would be STAR, STAR Health, or STAR+PLUS. - The date HHSC made the card for you. - Facts your drug store will need to bill Medicaid. - The name of the health plan you're in and the plan's phone number. - The name of your doctor and drug store if you're in the Medicaid Limited program.

-The back of the Your Texas Benefits Medicaid card has a website you can visit (www.YourTexasBenefits.com) and a phone number you can call toll-free (1-800-252-8263) if you have questions about the new card.
+The back of the Your Texas Benefits Medicaid card has a website you can visit www.YourTexasBenefits.com and a phone number you can call (1-800-252-8263) if you have questions about the new card.